School Board Policy 405 -

 4. A preference may be used by the surviving spouse of a deceased veteran and by the spouse of a disabled veteran who, because of the disability, is unable to qualify.

-F. A school district may require a veteran to complete an initial hiring probationary period as defined in Minn.
+F. The school district may require a veteran to complete an initial hiring probationary period as defined in Minn.
 Stat. § 43A.16.

 G. In accordance with the VPA, no honorably discharged veteran shall be removed from a position of employment except for incompetency, misconduct, or good faith abolishment of position.